 A trip to nearby Unagi Onsen, a real rural onsen town, is a worthwhile excursion.
 Unagi Onsen is a laidback little village dotted with many small family-run hot springs.
-Rebel and last samurai Saigo Takamori loved this little town, and the relaxed countryside atmosphere is a perfect backdrop for ultimate relaxation.
+Rebel and last samurai Saigo Takamori loved this little town, and the chilled countryside atmosphere is a perfect backdrop for ultimate relaxation.